SpaceX Crew Dragon astronauts wrap up 170-day space station visit

 The goal is to make sure at least one representative of each country is always on board the station to operate their respective systems in case a medical emergency or some other issue forces a Soyuz or Crew Dragon to depart early, taking its crew back to Earth ahead of schedule.

-With Crew 5 aboard the station and Crew 4 now back on Earth, NASA will turn its collective attention to readying the $4.1 billion Space Launch System moon rocket for its return to the launch pad in early November.
+With Crew 5 aboard the station, and Crew 4 now back on Earth, NASA will turn its collective attention to readying the $4.1 billion Artemis 1 Space Launch System moon rocket for its return to the launch pad in early November.

 for more features.